Skip to main content

 Park History

-Desert de les Palmes was designated a Natural Park in 1989, motivated primarily by the need to protect the mountain's recovering ecosystems following devastating wildfires in 1985 that burned much of the original forest.
-The fires revealed the vulnerability of the Mediterranean forest to destruction and the urgent need for conservation management to guide recovery and prevent future catastrophic fires.
-Management since designation has focused on fire prevention, supporting natural regeneration, controlling invasive species, and managing the growing recreational pressure from the adjacent urbanized coast.
+Desert de les Palmes was designated a Natural Park on 16 October 1989, motivated by the need to protect the mountain ecosystems following devastating wildfires in 1985, with a further major fire in 1992 reinforcing the urgency of conservation management.
+[1] The fires revealed the vulnerability of the Mediterranean forest to destruction and the urgent need for management to guide recovery and prevent future catastrophic events.
+Since designation, management has focused on fire prevention, supporting natural regeneration, controlling invasive species, and managing the growing recreational pressure from the adjacent urbanized coast.

 Major Trails And Attractions

-The ascent of Bartolo peak (729m) provides panoramic views encompassing the Columbretes Islands offshore, the Castellon coastline, and on clear days the distant Pyrenees to the north.
-The Carmelite monastery, open to visitors, offers both architectural interest and a peaceful atmosphere that explains why the friars chose this location for their contemplative retreat.
-Circular hiking routes of varying difficulty traverse the park's diverse landscapes, from pine woodland and maquis to rocky ridges, with several passing through the distinctive red sandstone terrain that characterizes the lower mountain.
+The ascent of Bartolo peak (729 m) provides panoramic views encompassing the Columbretes Islands offshore, the Castellon coastline, and on clear days the distant Pyrenees to the north.
+The Carmelite monastery, open to visitors, offers both architectural interest — including the ruins of the original 17th-century building and the functioning 18th-century monastery — and a peaceful atmosphere that explains why the friars chose this location for their contemplative retreat.
+[1] Circular hiking routes of varying difficulty traverse the park diverse landscapes, from pine woodland and maquis to rocky ridges, with several passing through the distinctive red sandstone terrain that characterizes the lower mountain.

 Visitor Facilities And Travel